-How to invest in commodities in Canada
+How to trade commodities in Canada

-Coffee, cotton and even cattle — find out how you can invest in commodities in Canada.
+Coffee, cotton and even cattle—find out how you can invest in commodities in Canada.

 What are commodities?